 “Our commitment is to provide an excellent education and enriched cultural experience to all international students whilst they are studying at St Mary’s College ."

-We welcome the diversity that International Students bring to the College.
-Please click on the flag below for the latest School Information:
+Please click a flag below for the latest School Information:

-All Year 13 students graduated to a University or Tertiary provider.
+All Year 13 students are given the opportunity to successfully graduate to a University or Tertiary provider, and the majority of students in Years 11-13 gain a Merit or Excellent endorsement.
 Some recent successes are:

-Alice Shan, China – Auckland University – Science
+Alice Shan, China – University of Auckland – Science

 Yuka Fujii, Japan – Sophia University – Global Perspectives (Journalism)

-Vanessa Chan, Hong Kong – Auckland University – Engineering
+Vanessa Chan, Hong Kong – University of Auckland – Engineering

-Maggie Wang, Taiwan - Biomedical Science - Auckland University
+Maggie Wang, Taiwan - Biomedical Science - University of Auckland